AndNijaz/React-Popcorn/README.md

 # React Popcorn: Movie Rating and Watchlist Application

 You can see web app here: [Live Demo](https://npopcoorn.netlify.app/)

-###!IMPORTANT - Due to the api bugs, this project might not work fine.
+## IMPORTANT - Due to the api bugs, this project might not work fine.
 You can check wanted version on this link: [Live Demo](https://usepopcorn.netlify.app/)

 ## Project Description
 React Popcorn is a modern movie rating and watchlist application built to provide users with a seamless experience in discovering, rating, and organizing their favorite movies.
 With a user-friendly interface and dynamic features, the application showcases practical usage of React for building interactive applications.